Annapurna Circuit Trekking

 Day 4Trek from Chame to Pisang.
 Alt.
 3115m, Trek 5 hours

 Overnight Lodge/Teahouse.
-Included meals breakfast, lunch and dinner.
+It includes meals breakfast, lunch, and dinner

 Day 5Trek from Pisang to Manang (3540m).
 Alt.
 3520m, Trek 5-6 hrs

 Overnight Lodge/Teahouse.
-Included meals breakfast, lunch, and dinner.
+It includes meals breakfast, lunch, and dinner

 Day 6Acclimatization Day at Manang.
 Alt.
 3520m, Hike 4 hrs

 Overnight Lodge/Teahouse.
-Included meals breakfast, lunch and dinner.
+It includes breakfast, lunch, and dinner.

 Day 7Trek from Manang to Siri Kharka.
 Alt.
 4060m, Trek 5 hrs

 Overnight Lodge/Teahouse.
-Included meals breakfast, lunch and dinner.
+It includes breakfast, lunch, and dinner

 Day 8Trek from Siri Kharka to Tilicho Base Camp.
 Alt.
 4140m, Trek 5 hours

 Overnight Lodge/Teahouse.
-Included meals breakfast, lunch and dinner.
+It includes breakfast, lunch, and dinner

 Day 9Visit the Tilicho Lake then trek back to Siri Kharka.
 Alt.
 4060m, Trek 5-6 hours

 Overnight Lodge/Teahouse.
-Included meals breakfast, lunch, and dinner.
+It includes meals breakfast, lunch, and dinner

 Day 10Trek from Siri Kharka to Yak Kharka.
 Alt.
 4018m, Trek 4 hours

 Overnight Lodge/Teahouse.
-Included meals breakfast, lunch and dinner.
+It includes meals breakfast, lunch, and dinner

 Day 11Trek from Yak Kharka to Phedi or High Camp.
 Alt.
 4500m, Trek 4-5 hours.

 Overnight Lodge/Teahouse.
-Included meals breakfast, lunch and dinner.
+It includes meals breakfast, lunch, and dinner

 Day 12Trek from Thorong Pedi via Thorong La Pass (5,416m) then to Muktinath.
 Alt.
 3802m, Trek 7-8 hours.